katas-bytebusters/MonitorMe/Readme.md

 Based on functional requirements we identified data flow **MonitorMe** application should support.
 The data flow for our application begins with integrating Data Ingesion Pipeline with Patient Monitoring Equipments to capture the patient's vital information.

-* **Data Ingesion Pipeline**: Collects data from various vital sign monitoring devices via automated feeds, ensuring accurate and timely data capture, process/transform the data and publish to multiple downstream systems in real time.
+* **Data Ingestion Pipeline**: Collects data from various vital sign monitoring devices via automated feeds, ensuring accurate and timely data capture, process/transform the data and publish to multiple downstream systems in real time.

 * **RealTime stream processor**: Stream the real time data on the monitoring screen at Nursing stations